0elo/CTCI-for-Python3/README.md

 ### Contributing

-Feel free to add to the chaos.
-Please only provide alternate solutions to problems that have already been solved (I want to do them first!).
+Feel free to add to the chaos, whether it be alternate solutions, tests, or issues with my code.
+Any little bit helps!
+If providing alternate solutions, please only do so for problems that have already been solved (I want to tackle them first!).